 Dr. Newman is the founding Director of the NIOSH-funded Mountain and Plains Education and Research Center (MAP ERC).
 Dr. Newman is a Professor of Environmental and Occupational Health and a Professor of Epidemiology in the Colorado School of Public Health.
 He is also Professor of Medicine in the Division of Allergy and Clinical Immunology and the Division of Pulmonary Science and Critical Care Medicine in the School of Medicine at the University of Colorado-Denver.

 Liliana Tenney Starr, MPH

-Deputy Director, Center for Worker Health & Environment
+Deputy Director, Center for Health, Work & Environment

-Lili received her Masters of Public Health Degree from the Colorado School of Public Health.
-Her research interests include workplace wellness programs, community and behavioral health.
-She co-founded Health Links, a program in the Center for Worker Health and Environment.
-Before pursuing her MPH and working at the Mountain and Plains ERC, Lili developed a strong background in marketing, business development and social media with her work in event production, health promotion and wellness.
+Lili received her Masters of Public Health degree from the Colorado School of Public Health.
+Her research interests include workplace wellness programs and community and behavioral health.
+She co-founded Health LinksTM, a program in the Center for Health, Work & Environment.
+Before pursuing her MPH and working at the Mountain and Plains ERC, Lili developed a strong background in marketing, business development, and social media with her work in event production, health promotion, and wellness.

-Associate Director & Chair of the Department of Occupation and Environmental Health
+Associate Director & Chair, Occupational and Environmental Health Department

 Michelle Haan, MPH

 Michelle received her Master of Public Health degree from the Colorado School of Public Health with a focus on Community and Behavioral Health.
-As a Research Assistant at the Center, Michelle enjoys managing the Health Links program and assisting with the many projects that are run through the Center.
+Michelle enjoys managing the Health Links program and assisting with the many projects that are run through the Center.
 Michelle is passionate about connecting with people throughout the community and learning how to help empower them to make choices to live safer and healthier lives.